COVID AND FERRY SERVICE UPDATES

-UPDATE 26/09/2020: DBS Ferries who provided the ferry service from Russia to Japan and South Korea was suspended last year.
+DBS Ferries, who provided the ferry service from Russia to Japan and South Korea, suspended their services last year.
 However, we just had news that the company has been purchased by a South Korean company, and has already undertaken two voyages – but without passengers due to Covid.
-It’s expected that passangers will be allowed to board once the border closures are lifted.
+It’s expected that passengers will be allowed to board once the border closures are lifted.

 This guide will explain and break down the costs and details needed to travel by ferry from Vladivostok to Japan or South Korea with or without a vehicle.